-^{}These activities also can be used when tutoring or working one-to-one with YB1 students.
+\These activities also could be used as models when working with Yearbook 1 and 2 students.

-Concepts within Unit # 3 Success Criteria for this concept Concept #1: Editing (1) High school students are expected to carefully examine their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English 5F submit work for editing and critiquing and make appropriate revisions 5G edit and critique work of others Model for YB1 students how to: ✓ Analyze copy for word usage, word choice, sentence variation, punctuation and mechanics and edit/revise for publication. ✓ Use editing symbols to indicate areas where copy needs editing/revision. ✓ Self Edit/Peer Edit and provide feedback for Others.
-Edit and revise your own copy for mechanics, conventions and journalistic style.
-Concept #2: Proofing 2D critique the publication to find its strengths and weaknesses to improve products based on those critiques Model for YB1 students how to proof yearbook pages, checking use of design guidelines, photos, copy, white space and balance.
-Proof all yearbook pages before they are sent to publishing.
+Concepts within Unit # 3 Success Criteria for this concept Concept #1: Editing (1) High school students are expected to carefully examine their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English 5F submit work for editing and critiquing and make appropriate revisions 5G edit and critique work of others Monitor the progress of Y1 and Y2 students with these skills: ✓ Analyzing copy for word usage, word choice, sentence variation, punctuation and mechanics ✓ Editing and revising for publication ✓ Using editing symbols to indicate areas where copy needs editing/revision. ✓ Peer editing and providing feedback to fellow staff members Provide tutoring or feedback for any Y1 or Y2 students who are struggling.
+Independently, analyze, edit and revise your own copy so that it is ready for publication.
+Concept #2: Proofing 2D critique the publication to find its strengths and weaknesses to improve products based on those critiques Monitor the progress of Y1 and Y2 students as they proof yearbook pages, checking use of design guidelines, photos, copy, white space and balance.
+Lead the staff in proofing all yearbook pages before they are sent to publishing.